-- 1. Students in the general studies and BSN programs will follow the academic satisfactory progress policy and will not be subject to dismissal based on the grade in one course. - 2.
-Students in the ADN nursing program will follow the Progression Policy and are not subject to dismissal based on the grade in one course.
+Students in the general studies and RN-BSN programs will follow the Academic Satisfactory Progress policy and will not be subject to dismissal based on the grade in one course.
+Please refer to the Satisfactory Academic Progress section above.

+Students in the ADN nursing program will follow the Progression policy and are not subject to dismissal based on the grade in one course.
 If the course is a prerequisite, that course must be repeated before the student progresses.
 Repeating a course is based on space availability.
+For more details on the ADN progression process, please see the Progression policy and the section on progression in the ADN Nursing section of this catalog.